Friday, March 25, 2016

 My pokiness in finishing it certainly shouldn't be taken as any indication of my estimation of its merits.
 DAREDEVIL was released last spring to almost-universal praise and it earns it.
 This is a very good piece of television, one of the best Marvel or Marvel-based productions to date.
 It works as an adaptation and stands up as a very good series in its own right.
 That isn't to say it's flawless.
 One of the pitfalls of seeing this particular series through the eyes of a very longtime Daredevil fan is that one is acutely aware of the potential of such a project and of where it fails to live up to it.
 On that score, the series sometimes hits and sometimes misses.

 This story was adapted to the screen once before, a creative abortion of a feature film from 2003 that certainly did the property no favors.
 Marvel reacquired the screen rights from 20th Century Fox and produced this series in-house.
 It was good to see carried over here a heaping helping of the "pulp noir" aesthetic of the book during all of its finer moments and this and the overall quality of the series marked a bit of a comeback for a Marvel Daredevil.
-At the time it appeared, the comic of the same name had been a mess for years; Mark Waid, its contracted scribe, seemed determined to upend, undo and defecate upon everything that made DD great and unique and had, for nearly four years, been grinding out an overbearingly lighthearted stew of silly, jokey, Silver Agey trash--a "Daredevil" that was still called Daredevil but was otherwise thoroughly unrecognizable.
+At the time it appeared, the comic of the same name had been a mess for years; Mark Waid, its contracted scribe, seemed determined to upend, undo and defecate upon everything that made DD great and unique and had, for nearly four years, been grinding out an overbearingly lighthearted stew of silly, jokey, faux-Silver Agey trash--a "Daredevil" that was still called Daredevil but was otherwise thoroughly unrecognizable.
 The series wisely steers clear of anything reeking of that particular run.
 For longtime DD fans, it was good to finally get the character back in a recognizable form and being done well.

 This DD is set in a recognizable place as well.
-When Marvel first announced DAREDEVIL and its other Netflix series were going to be shooting in New York itself, I was pretty skeptical of that decision.
+When Marvel first announced DAREDEVIL and its other Netflix series were going to be shooting in New York itself, I was pretty skeptical of the decision.
 Shooting Marvel stuff in New York, where so much of it is set, seems, on the one hand, a dream--something one wishes could always be done--but New York is an extremely expensive place to shoot, needlessly expensive, and my filmmaker bone felt it would probably be better to spend a television budget on recreating the city somewhere much cheaper.
 It's impossible to argue with these results though.
 From the waterfront to the rooftops to the view of it all from fancy apartments and expensive restaurants, the city just looks awesome.
 DAREDEVIL needed even more of it--more broad vistas, more stuff from the street, traffic, people to-ing-and-fro-ing, local color, atmosphere.
 It isn't enough just to have the characters talk about the city and what they think of it (and there's plenty of that); the series needs to show it, and while DAREDEVIL uses the city well, it doesn't use it enough.
 Hopefully something future seasons will remedy.

 Matt has only just started his nocturnal activities here and his crimefighter persona is still a bit of a work in progress.
 He's privy to a lot of the ugly things people do to one another, carrying around a lot of anger and at the same time seems afraid of that part of himself, the "devil" in him that makes him want to do very bad things to very bad people.
 A Catholic, he goes to confession as the series opens and soon strikes up relationship with the priest, Father Lantom, who proves to be an interesting character and counsel as the series moves along.